Introduction to political finance

 Civil society monitoring

-The key document on civil society monitoring of campaign finance, including of issues such as abuse of state resources, is Vote for Free, A Global Guide for Citizen Monitoring of Campaign Finance
+The key document on civil society monitoring of campaign finance, including of issues such as abuse of state resources, is Vote for Free, A Global Guide for Citizen Monitoring of Campaign Finance.
+This handbook is also available in Armenian and in Ukrainian.

 Though partially dated, the Monitoring Election Campaign Finance: A Handbook for NGOs by the Open Society Justice Initiative includes valuable information about campaign finance monitoring by civil society groups.
 The U4 publication Political Finance: State Control and Civil Society Monitoring is also a good read.